Monitoring

 Monitoring schedule

 The monitoring was carried out for the first time in 2022.
 In 2022, the monitoring was light and largely based on existing and well-known indicators and the needs of European monitoring.
 The monitoring carried out in 2024 will be significantly broader.
-Piloting the indicators used in this context has been carried out by the coordination of Open Science and Research (OScaR) in 2022 together with the entire research community.
+Developing the indicators used in this context has been carried out by the Coordination of Open Science and Research in early 2023 together with the entire research community.
 The decision to add new indicators in the implementation of the 2024 monitoring as well as the changes to the indicators used in 2022 was made by the National Open Science and Research Steering Group in May 2023.
-In early 2024, an open workshop for all members of the research community will be arranged to formulate the questions in monitoring 2024.

-The results of the monitoring are published on the research.fi website and the results of the survey will be openly available.
+The results of the monitoring are published on the research.fi website in October 2024, and the results of the survey in data format will be openly available by the end of 2024.

 Indicators and scoring

 The indicators used in the monitoring will be used as the basis for determining organisations’ openness profiles and their level of open science and research.
-Limited indicators will be used in 2022.
-In the 2024 monitoring, the indicators will be complemented to cover all areas.
+Limited indicators were used in 2022.
+In the 2024 monitoring, the indicators were complemented to cover all areas.
 The principles of scoring are transparent and accessible to all.

 The scores are used to determine the degree of openness in the organisation for each area.
 The degree of openness (1–5) in a given area is determined for each organisation based on the percentage given to them of the maximum number of the base points on one hand and of the maximum number of the total points on the other.
 The percentage-based model makes it possible to add new indicators to monitoring in the future and it can be scaled according to the development of open science and research.